cyber-prophet/bostrom-journal/BostromJournal001.md

 ### Bostrom is a full refactoring of the Euler network [~](https://cyb.ai/ipfs/Qmb9iL8JdJqRG1ioFAzes8MUWzJrxMWso8fW3fanVesL86)

-Bostrom blockchain is the result of 5 years' work and research of [cyber~congress](https://github.com/cybercongress/) team.
+Bostrom blockchain is the result of 5 years' work and research of the [cyber~congress](https://github.com/cybercongress/) team.

-Before Bostrom network (which itself had 5 testnets), there were 6 testnets known as Euler network.
+Before the Bostrom network (which itself had 5 testnets), there were 6 testnets known as the Euler network.

 Bostrom is a full refactoring of the Euler network with a strong focus on Superintelligence.
 It includes a new distribution model, economics, improved ranking, and some superintelligent abilities.